 It’s also, excitingly, the first glimpse into Marvel’s next era: Phase 4.
 Set to update the franchise in plenty of new ways and delve into the back stories of some of its most beloved stars, it’s set to bring a whole host of revelations.

 When will Black Widow be released?

-Black Widow is set to come out on May 1 2020.
+Black Widow is set to arrive on July 9 2021.

 Is there a trailer for Black Widow?

 There is indeed!
 The latest trailer comes three months ahead of the film’s release date on Disney+ and in cinemas.